Why Do Old Dogs Sleep So Much

 Canines naturally spend 75% of their time sleeping.
 But, if you notice them growling or biting while sleeping for more than 20 hours, then that’s not normal.
 That’s a symptom of REM sleep disorder that needs urgent medical care.

-Signs of Sleep Problem in Older Dogs
+Signs of Sleep Problems in Older Dogs

 Senior dogs need the proper care and monitoring of their health.
 When they have nothing to do, older dogs sleep a lot.
 Yet, excessive sleep has its downfalls.
 If you’re a pet owner, take a look at some signs of sleep problems older dogs encounter.